Frequently Asked Questions

 We are not just little.
 Our club takes age groups from 4 through to 99 but the majority of members are ages between 5 and 13.
 Our club is no longer affiliated with the Little Athletics Association and since 2007, we have been affiliated solely with the Athletics North Queensland Association which also includes Queensland Athletics and Athletics Australia.

 Age groups are, 5 and under, 6, 7, 8, 9, 10, 11, 12, 13, U16, U18, U20, Open and Masters

 Age 4 (must be at least 4 as at 1 March) and upwards are welcome to participate as members of the club.
 The groups are based on how old the participant will be as at the 31st December of that year.
 For example.
 A participant who turns 8 during any time of the year will be grouped in the 8 year old group.

 What day and time do you meet?

-Club competition days are held on Saturdays between 12.30pm and 3.30pm at the Mackay State High School Oval, English Street, Mackay.
-Inter-Club meets and Carnivals may be held on different days and times.
+Club competition days scheduled on set dates between March and October.
+Most of these fall on Saturdays and run between 12.30pm and 3.30pm, Some club competitions may be scheduled for another day or at night.
+As well as our club days the club hosts local Inter-Club meets and Carnivals and these may be held on different days and times.
 Click here to view our Club Competition Event Calendar.